top of page

 President & CEO

-Sergeant Elmo Banning is veteran officer with the Sacramento City Police Department.
+Sergeant Elmo Banning is a veteran officer with the Sacramento City Police Department.
 During his 28-year career he was assigned to a variety of positions.
 He served for over 10 years in the Patrol/Field Operations Division as an officer and a sergeant.
-He has an extensive investigative background and served over 18 years in the Detective Division, 13 of which as a supervisor in the Narcotics Division.
+He has an extensive investigative background and served for over 18 years in the Detective Division, 13 of which were as a supervisor in the Narcotics Division.

 He has attended several specialized schools over the years and is a graduate of the United States Drug Enforcement Administration’s Drug Unit Commanders Academy, located in Quantico, Virginia.
 The California Narcotic Officers’ Association has recognized him twice as the “Narcotic Officer of the Year.”